Welcome to Rotary District 6200

 Rotary Areas of Focus

 Rotary clubs serve communities around the world, each with unique concerns and needs.
 Rotarians have continually adapted and improved the way they respond to those needs, taking on a broad range of service projects.
-The most successful and sustainable Rotary service tends to fall within one of the following six areas:
+The most successful and sustainable Rotary service tends to fall within one of the following seven areas:

 Rotary projects provide training that fosters understanding and provides communities with the skills to resolve conflicts.